MaxMello/ActiveAnno/README.md

 These are the default values.
 For production purposes, you would probably set `GENERATE_EXAMPLE_PROJECT` to false, increase the logging level, enable `HTTPS_REDIRECT`, and potentially connect the service to an existing MongoDB.

-## Styling the application
+## Styling
-Actually, there are additional environment variables for colorizing the web app.
+Actually, there are additional environment variables in the frontend for colorizing the web app.
 ```
 REACT_APP_COLOR_PRIMARY_MAIN=#9A334F
 REACT_APP_COLOR_PRIMARY_LIGHT=#C1607A